Skip to main content

 To work with TimeGPT, make sure you have the nixtla library installed as well.

-2. Load Data
+Step 2: Load Your Data

 Load the dataset into a pandas DataFrame.
-In this example, we use hourly electricity price data from different markets.
+In this example, we use hourly electricity price data from different markets:

 import pandas as pd